halvardssm/deno-nessie/image/README.md

 > Always use a fixed version for production software to reduce unexpected bugs,
 > and always backup your database before upgrading the nessie version.

+## Tags

+In adition to the versioned tags, which are in sync with the Nessie version, we have `latest` and `next` which are always up to date. `latest` will give you the latest stable release, while `next` will either be the latest release candidate (unstable version), or equivalent to `latest` if there are no release candidates.
+Release candidates mostly occurs only for major releases.
+As a rule of thumb, you should only use a versioned image for production.

 ## General Usage

 ### Extend dockerfile